Flipkart vs Amazon India Interview: Two Very Different Tests

 DSA: How Do the Difficulties Compare?

-For both companies, these patterns matter most: arrays and strings, trees and graphs, dynamic programming, heaps and priority queues, and hash maps.
+For both companies, these patterns matter most: arrays and strings, trees and graphs, dynamic programming, heaps, and hash maps.
 For Amazon, also practice problems with a stream or event-driven framing.
 For Flipkart, practice problems that live at the LLD/algorithm boundary (LRU cache, task scheduler internals, rate limiting).

 The DSA guide for backend engineers covers the patterns most relevant to both loops.